Emily McCarter – President

 Christine Dorward – Treasurer

-Christine Dorward, CPA (she/her/hers) is a Senior Data Analyst for the Rochester Institute of Technology.
+Christine Dorward, CPA (she/her/hers) is an Auditor for RDG & Partners, PLLC.
 She received her B.S. in Accounting from Nazareth College in 2015 and her M.S. in Business Analytics from the Rochester Institute of Technology in 2021.

 She is actively motivated by social issues such as gender inequality, refugee resettlement and racial injustice.
 She aligns herself with organizations and programs that reflect her current values in these areas.